 'My mother…' She seemed to say with that quiet glance.
 Hades heard and he straightened resolutely, knowing what must be done.

 'Of how much did you consume, Goddess of mine?'

 'Yes, my Lord.'
-She had answered clearly, her voice heavy with sorrow.
+She had finally answered, her voice heavy.

 Hermes was silent during this exchange, but his heart had soared at the outcome.
 Demeter would be unhappy with the arrangement, but mortals and God's alike could return to their lives, no longer affected by the trials and tribulations caused by Hades' love of one once innocent maiden.

 'Come then, time runs short, Queen of the Dead, and the earth falters under the heavens.'

 Hades travelled with the pair through the halls, over the river Styx and to the very entrance itself of the Underworld, his dark eyes brimming with sorrow at the loss of his most precious jewel to the world above.
 Persephone halted with him, and they kissed one last time before she began the upward climb towards the surface, casting a last glance behind herself at her husband standing tall and solemn at the gate, before she was blinded by the harsh and unforgiving light of the sun.
 She cried out in pain and sorrow, covering her tender eyes.

 Oh, how she missed the darkness.